rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

         table.add(req)
 ```

-The Turbo Intruder script is then executed and the results are shown below:
+The Turbo Intruder script was then executed and the results are shown below:

 ![](/assets/images/tisc2023/Pasted image 20231001232727.png)

-Here, it can be observed that the guess was correct as a few numbers were seen to be repeating.
-Among these numbers, the lucky number `989691` is chosen and the Turbo Intruder script is updated like so:
+Here, it can be observed that my guess was correct as a few numbers were seen to be repeating.
+Among these numbers, the lucky number `989691` was chosen and the Turbo Intruder script was updated so only submit this number until I got it right:

 ```python
 def queueRequests(target, wordlists):